 Transparency and Complexity:

-Incorporating a personalized dynamic pricing strategy in business is not easy and needs complicated algorithms and data analysis.
+Incorporating a personalized dynamic pricing strategy in business is not easy and requires complicated algorithms and data analysis.

-Keeping transparency in pricing concepts becomes important as customers start doubting if they don’t find clarity or identify the reasons behind price hikes.
+Maintaining transparency in pricing concepts becomes important as customers start to doubt whether they can find clarity or identify the reasons behind price hikes.

 Audience privacy concerns:

-The dynamic pricing algorithms depend on data gathering and inspection to know audience behavior and allocate prices.
+The dynamic pricing algorithms rely on data gathering and analysis to understand audience behavior and determine prices.

-Moreover, this leads to privacy concerns, as audiences may not feel comfortable knowing that their confidential data is being used to decide prices.
+Moreover, this raises privacy concerns, as audiences may not feel comfortable knowing that their confidential data is being used to determine prices.

 Both e-commerce and retailers must adhere to data protection laws and maintain transparency to address issues related to privacy.